Northeastern doesn't charge an application fee.

 We're an open enrollment college.
 This means Northeastern doesn't require a specific GPA or ACT/SAT scores to be admitted.
 We do require accurate paperwork, documentation and proof of residency to complete your admission file.
 We're more concerned with what you choose to do after you arrive on our campus than what you did before.

 You don't have to take the ACT to attend Northeastern.
-However, if you have not taken the ACT/SAT test you're required to take an assessment test (Accuplacer, Compass or Asset) prior to enrolling in classes as part of our placement for success program.
-If you've taken the ACT but received scores lower than 18 in English, 17 in reading, and lower than 19 in math, you'll need to take that portion of the assessment test.
+Students are allowed self-placement to determine their course level.
+However, you may opt to take an assessment test (Accuplacer, Compass or Asset) prior to enrolling in classes as part of our placement for success program.
 The cost of the test is $15 and a photo ID is required.
+Please contact the Student Success office to schedule testing.

 Yes.
 If you've taken courses at an accredited college, there is a good chance you can transfer that credit to Northeastern.
 Contact the Office of Records for specific information.